Assignment2Team/Assignment2/README.md

 where you could switch accounts,deposit,transfer to another account, withdraw, print balance and exit the loop.

 Class Main:
-This is the class that runs and performs the loop.
+This is the class runs class Bank.

+Class Bank:
+This class has the loop and uses methods from other classes to get data.

 Class Account:
 This is the class that has getX() method which returns values that the main class uses.
 It also prints the options for the loop.